ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Preconditions:

 * A BPI test system with the necessary components, including accounts, proofs, transactions, state objects, and their data and histories is operational.
-* A cryptographic verification mechanisms with tooling to test integrity such as a Merkle Tree is properly configured and accessible to the account owners.
+* A cryptographic verification mechanism with tooling to test integrity such as a Merkle Tree is properly configured and accessible to the account owners.
 * One or more test transactions for the BPI.

 Test Steps:

 1. Generate a proof for a transaction on the BPI system.
 2. Verify that the proof, along with the associated transaction, state object, and their data and histories, can be accessed by the respective account owners.
-3. Using the chosen verfication mathod, cryptographically verify the integrity of the proof, transaction, state object, and their data and histories using the available tooling for the chosen verification method.
+3. Using the chosen verification method, cryptographically verify the integrity of the proof, transaction, state object, and their data and histories using the available tooling for the chosen verification method.
 4. Confirm that the account owners are able to successfully verify the integrity of the aforementioned components.

 Passing Criteria: